Doug-Pardee/LightZombie/Templates/ClassicTools/README.markdown

 ## License

 The licensing of these files is unclear.
 It seems a reasonable assumption that they're covered under the LightZone license.

 Channel Mixer, Tone Mapper, Classic HSL, and Classic NR were posted to the old LightZone forum by Jacek Góźdź on May 3, 2007.

 Classic Relight is based on the Polarizer style shipped with LightZone.

-Hi Pass Filter and Classic Color Balance were recreated.
+Hi Pass Filter, Classic Color Balance, and Contrast Mask were recreated.

-Contrast Mask is of unknown provenance.